GenkiTaguchi/video-management-sample/README.md

 gcloud iam service-accounts create video-management
 ```

-**Warning**
+> **Warning**
-Only run this command in case you have no other way to authenticate on-premise machines and you want to manage the keys programmatically.
+> Only run this command in case you have no other way to authenticate on-premise machines and you want to manage the keys programmatically.

-Create a service account key
+Create a service account key.

 ```sh
 gcloud iam service-accounts keys create ~/sa-private-key.json \